-The Trustees considered whether each of the Funds may benefit from economies of scale realized by the Adviser in the event of growth in assets of the Fund.
-The Trustees noted that the advisory fee rate schedule for each of the Funds is subject to contractual breakpoints reducing the Fund's advisory fee rate if the assets of the Fund increase over certain thresholds, and that the advisory fee rate schedules for the underlying funds in which each Fund invests are subject to contractual advisory fee breakpoints if the assets of those underlying funds increase over certain thresholds.
+The Trustees also considered whether each of the Funds may benefit from any economies of scale realized by the Adviser in the event of growth in assets of the Funds.
+The Trustees noted that all of the Funds' advisory fee rate schedules are subject to contractual advisory fee breakpoints.